 - B. If no exemptions from mediation are identified during the intake process, and the mediator has not had prior involvement with the parties, the mediator may conduct the mediation. - C. The mediator will begin the process by explaining the mediation process in which the parties will participate.
 Any communications between a parenting time mediator and a parent during mediation is confidential and shall be preserved inviolate as a privileged communication.
-The communication shall not be admitted into evidence in any proceedings, shall not used by the Friend of the Court for any investigative or enforcement procedure, and shall not used during other mediation. - D. If the mediating parties reach an agreement, the agreement will be documented in writing and signed by the parties and the mediator.
-The Friend of the Court will take the necessary steps to have a modified consent order presented for entry by the court.

-- E. If the party fails to appear for the mediation, the volunteer mediator will promptly advise the Friend of the Court.
+The communication shall not be admitted into evidence in any proceedings, shall not be used by the Friend of the Court for any investigative or enforcement procedure, and shall not be used during other mediation. - 1.
+If the referral includes a request for evaluative mediation, agreements and other necessary information will be reported to the assigned Judge/Referee. - D. If the mediating parties reach an agreement, the agreement will be documented in writing and signed by the parties and the mediator.
+The Friend of the Court will take the necessary steps to have a consent order presented for entry by the court. - E. If the party fails to appear for mediation, the volunteer mediator will promptly advise the Friend of the Court.
 The Friend of the Court will use the appropriate legal remedies to address the situation. - F. At the conclusion of mediation, the volunteer mediator will record the outcome of the mediation, gather the necessary reporting information to provide the State Court Administrative Office, and return the required documentation to the Friend of the Court. - G. If the party who filed the complaint fails to appear for the mediation, the Wayne Mediation Center will notify the Friend of the Court.
 The Friend of the Court will make a note in the case file stating that the party who filed the complaint failed to appear and no additional action was taken.

-Dated: March 21, 2011
+Dated: August 11, 2014